 Credit bureaus or credit reporting agencies are the organisations that create detailed credit reports.
 You can obtain your credit report through the relevant credit bureaus in your country.

-Some leading banks around the world now allow you to obtain a report from their online/net banking feature.
+Some leading banks around the world now allow you to check your credit report online through their net banking feature.

 Credit scores are usually expressed as a number on a scale that demonstrates your creditworthiness.